Hajong marriage: Wedding banquets

 In Hajong society, the wedding banquet is known as Bi'â-khawa.
-There are ceremonies such as the bride and groom eating together sharing the side dishes.
-Traditionally, the bride's father is responsible for the cost of the wedding invitation sweet treats, the banquet invitations, and the wedding itself.
+There are ceremonies such as the bride and groom eating together and sharing the side dishes.
+Traditionally, the bride's father is responsible for the cost of the wedding invitation sweet treats, banquet invitations, and the wedding itself.
 Wedding banquets are elaborate and consist usually of 5–10 courses and turtle meat is considered auspicious for wedding banquets as it symbolizes long life.
 Traditionally, the father of the bride is responsible for the wedding banquet hosted on the bride's side and the alcohol consumed during both banquets.
 The wedding banquets are two separate banquets: the primary banquet is hosted once from the bride's side, the second banquet is at the groom's side, for which the groom's family takes the expenses of the banquet.
 While the wedding itself is often based on the couple's choices, the wedding banquets are a gesture of thanks and appreciation, to those that have raised the bride and groom (such as grandparents and uncles).
 It is also to ensure the relatives on each side meet the relatives on the other side.